-Option DUW-1b would have no severe noise impacts.
-Moderate impacts that would affect single-family and multi-family residences were identified at the same areas as described under the Preferred Alternative DUW-1a, including Fire Station 14.
+Option DUW-1b would have one severe noise impact at Fire Station 14.
+Moderate impacts that would affect single-family and multi-family residences were identified at the same areas as described under Preferred Alternative DUW-1a.
 However, Option DUW-1b would have slightly more noise impacts at residences on the east side of Pigeon Point than Preferred Alternative DUW-1a due to the southern alignment across Harbor Island.

-Option DUW-1b would have the same curves at the existing Operations and Maintenance Facility Central as Preferred Alternative DUW-1a and only one curve with the potential for wheel squeal in the Pigeon Point area near the West Duwamish Greenbelt.
-This curve would have a 950-foot radius, and would be north of 20th Avenue Southwest near the West Seattle Bridge by single and multi-family residences.
+Option DUW-1b would have the same curves and crossovers at the existing Operations and Maintenance Facility Central as Preferred Alternative DUW-1a and only one curve with the potential for wheel squeal in the Pigeon Point area near the West Duwamish Greenbelt.
+This curve would have a 950-foot radius, and would be north of 20th Avenue Southwest near the West Seattle Bridge by single- and multi-family residences.
+There would be no crossovers in the Pigeon Point area because the crossover would be located in the Delridge Segment for these alternatives.